From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Experiments

-In this section, we comprehensively evaluate our CoMT+CCRL framework from five perspectives: in-distribution performance (Section~\ref{sec:in_dist}) on GSM8K and SVAMP, out-of-distribution generalization (Section~\ref{exp:ood}) across five diverse benchmarks, ablation study (Section~\ref{sec:ablation}) isolating the contribution of confidence calibration, overconfidence analysis (Section~\ref{sec:overconfidence}) measuring confidence calibration quality, and Generalization Evaluation (Section~\ref{sec:robustness}) on GSM-Symbolic benchmark.
+We evaluate CoMT+CCRL from four perspectives in the main text: in-distribution performance on GSM8K and SVAMP (Section~\ref{sec:in_dist}), ablation study on confidence reward design (Section~\ref{sec:ablation}), robustness to teacher model selection (Section~\ref{sec:teacher_robustness}) and overconfidence analysis (Section~\ref{sec:overconfidence}).